 The application process for all the faculty fellowships requires that interested applicants send the following information by December, with anticipated starting date in fall of the following year.

-Please Note: The application process for positions beginning in the fall of 2015 has been closed.
-The next deadline for applications to the faculty fellowship program is December 1, 2015 for positions beginning in the fall of 2016.
-Preference will be given to applicants completing their application before this date, and to applicants for two-year positions.
+Please Note: The application process for positions beginning in the fall of 2017 has been closed.
+The next deadline for applications to the faculty fellowship program is December 1, 2017 for positions beginning in the fall of 2018.
+Reaching out to our faculty at the annual SOAP meeting is highly encouraged.